In this weight training for women guide, we will look at everything you may want to know if you are new to this type of exercise.

 Table of Contents

-What results can I expect and how quickly?
+What results can I expect, and how quickly?

 Even more impressive is that this is achievable without reducing food intake.
 Just imagine how many inches you could lose if you cut calories too!
 Even without cutting calories, the lean muscle mass gained through weight training will increase your metabolic rate.
 As a result, you will burn more calories without trying.

-Though men and women are anatomically different, a weight training program for women is pretty much the same as one for men, insofar as both need to take things easy when starting out.
+Though men and women are anatomically different, a weight training program for women is pretty much the same as one for men, insofar as both need to take things easy when starting.
 It’s perfectly fine and even advisable to start with three weight training sessions per week.
 However, it’s important not to use weights that are beyond your strength and fitness level.

 Using weights that are too heavy could lead to an injury that will keep you out of action.
 It could also cause you to feel weight training is too much for you.
 When this happens, people tend to give up before giving it a fair go.

-If your aim is to tone and whittle fat from specific areas, concentrate on this, but don’t overdo it.
+If you aim is to tone and whittle fat from specific areas, concentrate on this, but don’t overdo it.
 A safe starting point for most people is two or three sets comprising 10 to 12 reps of each exercise.
 The weight you use should be heavy enough that when you get to the last rep of the set, you could not do another one and still maintain good form.

 When you are stronger, alternate the intensity of your workouts to speed up your results.
 Try doing 8 to 10 reps with a light weight.
 Follow this with 12 to 15 reps using a medium weight, then 3 to 5 reps with a heavy weight.